mphipps2-old/rcdaqAnalysis_v2/README.md

 FAQ

 Question: "I'm using a new detector/readout board/reaout system.
 What do I need to change?"
 Answer: Almost all the configurable parameters are within the configuration file ("RunParameters.txt").
 If you are adding a new readout system, you need to go to Processor::UnpackData() and define the packet number and iValue/rValue you receive from RCDAQ.
 You also may to go to the Processor constructor and define a new MaxADC value for your readout system.
 You will also have to add a mapping text file (you can use one of the mapping generator c scripts as a template to automate this process) and a calibration text file (if you want to calibrate each channel.
 Everything else should be transfer over.
-If it doesn't, you can contact me: phipps@bnl.gov.
+If it doesn't, you can contact me: mphipps2@illinois.edu.

 Description of the DAQ Modules